 Once you’ve received the notice, examine it to ensure it has all the components of a true DMCA notice.
 Investigate the case to check whether you’ve unknowingly or knowingly published copyrighted material on your site.
 If so, take it down immediately to avoid further issues.
 You can even ask your ISP to take it down for you.

 But on the other hand, if you disagree with removing the content or believe it is a fraudulent DMCA takedown, you can contest it by filing a counter-notice.

 What is a DMCA counter-notice?

-A DMCA counter-notice is a measure that enables website owners to legally dispute the takedown.
+A DMCA counter-notice is a measure that enables website owners to dispute the takedown legally.
 The ISP then gives the contesting party 14 days to file a copyright infringement suit in a court of law.
 If no suit is filed, the takedown is reversed, and the content is restored to the location from where it was removed.

-It is extremely important to exercise caution while filing a counter-notice as it leaves you open to being sued.
-But there are several reasons why the disputed content might not really be infringement, and it would be fair to file a counter-notice:
+It is essential to exercise caution while filing a counter-notice as it leaves you open to being sued.
+But there are several reasons why the disputed content might not be infringement, and it would be fair to file a counter-notice:

 - The other party has no legal copyright or ownership claim in place.